ConvLab/ConvLab-3/convlab/policy/vtrace_DPT/README_EmoLoop.md

 # Dynamic Dialogue Policy Transformer (DDPT) for EmoLoop - EmoDDPT

-The dynamic dialogue policy transformer (Geishauser et. al. 2022) is a model built for continual reinforcement learning.
-It uses a pre-trained RoBERTa language model to construct embeddings for each state information and domain, slot and value in the action set.
-As a consequence, it can be used for different ontologies and is able to deal with new state information as well as actions.
-The backbone architecture is a transformer encoder-decoder.

-It uses the CLEAR algorithm (Rolnick et. al. 2019) for continual reinforcement learning that builds on top of VTRACE (Espheholt et. al. 2018).
-The current folder supports only training in a stationary environment and no continual learning, which uses VTRACE as algorithm.

 This README contains instructions for running EmoDDPT, a variant of DDPT that is adapted for EmoLoop (Feng et al., 2024) to additionally take user emotion as input and system conduct as output.

 ## Supervised pre-training